roelmagdaleno/wp-countup-js/readme.txt

 * Bug fixed where the plugin was initializing at the same time that other plugins, breaking them.

 = 4.0 =
 * The whole plugin is using OOP style.
 * The core plugin was updated to 1.9.3 version.

+= 4.0.1 =
+* Bug fixed where uBlock browser extension was blocking the "showCounter.js" file.
+* "showCounter.js" file renamed to "wp-countup-show-counter.js" due to the previous bug.